cue-lang/cuelang.org/hugo/content/en/docs/reference/command/cue-help-environment/index.md

 		http
 			Log a JSON message per HTTP request and response made when interacting with module registries.
+		sortfields
+			Force fields in stucts to be sorted lexicographically. openinline (default true)
+			Permit disallowed fields to be selected into literal struct that would normally result in a close error, mimicking evalv2 closedness behavior in evalv3 to aid the transition.

 CUE_EXPERIMENT and CUE_DEBUG are comma-separated lists of key-value strings, where the value is a boolean "true" or "1" if omitted.
 For example: